j-schreiber/js-sf-cli-plugin/README.md

     $ sf jsc maintain field-usage analyse -o MyTargetOrg -s Order --exclude-formulas

 FLAG DESCRIPTIONS
+  -r, --result-format=human|csv|markdown  Change the display formatting of output tables.

+    Changes output format of table results that are printed to stdout.
+Use a format that is easier to copy-paste or export into other programs that support the format.
+For example, use markdown to copy-paste table outputs to Obsidian or Confluence.

   -s, --sobject=<value>...
 The name of an sobject to analyse.

     Specify this flag multiple times to analyse multiple sobjects with a single command execution.